sagemathinc/cocalc-doc/source/vouchers.rst

 CoCalc Resellers
 ***************************

-CoCalc resellers may choose to order vouchers before selling CoCalc licenses, then make after some interval for codes that have been redeemed.
+CoCalc resellers may choose to order vouchers before selling CoCalc licenses, then pay after some interval for codes that have been redeemed.
 Contact us at help@cocalc.com to learn about becoming a reseller.

 ***************************
 CoCalc Administrators